 - Place all ingredients in blender and blend until very smooth.
 This may take several minutes if you don’t have a very powerful blender.

-- Bake on medium-high.
-When steam stops rising from iron (after about 10 to 12 minutes) and lid lifts easily, check waffle for doneness.
-Baking time will vary a great deal as some waffle irons bake hotter than others.
-Large waffles take longer to bake than smaller ones.
+- Bake on high.
+When steam stops rising from iron (after about 4 to 6 minutes if using this waffle iron) and lid lifts easily, check waffle for doneness.

 Waffle is done when it is nicely browned.